Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations: Experiments

 \subsection{Effectiveness of Causal Transfer}

-Finally, we evaluate the proposed causal transfer approach on the ETH-UCY dataset~\citep{lernerCrowdsExample2007,pellegriniImprovingDataAssociation2010} paired with our diagnostic dataset.
+Finally, we evaluate the proposed causal transfer approach on the ETH-UCY dataset~\citep{lernerCrowdsExample2007,pellegriniImprovingDataAssociation2010} and NBA rebound dataset \cite{xu2022socialvae,yue2014learning} paired with our diagnostic dataset.
 To assess the potential of the transfer method in challenging settings such as low-data regimes, we train Autobots~\citep{girgisLatentVariableSequential2021} on different fractions of the real-world data.
-The results are summarized in~\cref{fig:ethucy}.
+The results are summarized in~\cref{fig:ethucy} and \cref{tab:nba}.

-{\bf Takeaway: causal transfer improves performance in the real world despite domain gaps.} As shown in~\cref{fig:ethucy}, our causal transfer approach consistently improves the performance of the learned representation on the real-world benchmark.
+{\bf Takeaway: causal transfer improves performance in the real world despite domain gaps.} As shown in ~\cref{fig:ethucy}, our causal transfer approach consistently improves the performance of the learned representation on ETH-UCY, even with a substantial simulator-to-real-world gap.
 In particular, it enables the model to learn faster, \eg, even with half data in the real-world, our ranking-based method can still outperform other counterparts.
-In contrast, the vanilla sim-to-real technique~\citep{liangSimAugLearningRobust2020} fails to yield effective transfer, especially in the low-data regimes.
-We conjecture that this is due to the disparity between simulation and the real world in terms of non-causal interaction styles, such as speed and curvature.
+In contrast, the vanilla sim-to-real technique~\citep{liangSimAugLearningRobust2020} which combines synthetic and real data, struggles with effective transfer, especially in low-data regimes.
+We hypothesize this is due to disparities in non-causal interaction styles, such as speed and curvature, between simulation and reality.
+We report ORCA simulator and other baselines' prediction accuracy on ETH-UCY in~\cref{appendix:results}.
+We further examine the causal transfer approach on NBA rebound, a more large-scale and interactive dataset.
+Table \ref{tab:nba} shows that our ranking-based method outperforms the baseline and demonstrates that the proposed causal transfer can work not only for pedestrians but also for basketball players.